ks2355244/week_3_assessment_spotify/README.md

 # To start:
-1) Fork this repo out by clicking the "Fork" button on the top on the GitHub page.
+1) Fork this repo out by clicking the "**Fork**" button on the top right side of the GitHub page.

 ```
 $ cd ~/Desktop
 ```

-2) Git clone your own forked repo
+2) Git clone your own forked repo.

 ```
 $ git clone <your repo address>
 ```

-3) Enter the repo.
+3) Navigate into the repo.
 ```
 $ cd <repo-name>
 ```